- slide 1 of 4

 - slide 4 of 4

-Feel free to comment on these important quotes from The Crucible by clicking on "comments" above.
+Feel free to comment on these important quotes from The Crucible and give your own interpretations and analysis.

 - Photo of Arthur Miller in the Public Domain.